Miksel90/Holidaze/README.md

 <img src="/src/assets/Images/readmeImg.PNG">

 [Holidaze](https://holidaze2.netlify.app/) is a web application that allows users to browse, list and book venues.
-All users can browse the website and registered user book venues and edit their profile.
-A registred user can sign as venue manager and can then list their own venues.
+All users can browse the website and registered users can book, edit, create and delete venues and edit their profile.
+A registered user can sign up as a venue manager and can then list their own venues.
 The api limits the the user to use URL-images.
 The application is responsive and is built with React and Tailwind CSS.
-It is using the a Noroff school API to fetch venues and profiles.
+It is using the a Noroff school API to fetch the data for venues and profiles.

 ## Description